MGB Bike Rack

 - Securing bungee cords from bicycle seat post to MGB luggage rack to provide additional stability in cornering and strong crosswinds

-The advantages of the bicycles carrier is as follows:
+The advantages of the bicycle carrier are as follows:

 - Extremely lightweight: under 5 pounds